 Australia is a prosperous and industrialized nation with a stable economy.
 Underpinning Australia's strong economy is its open and transparent trade and investment environment, and trade and economic links with emerging economies, particularly in Asia.
 The U.S. - Australia Free Trade Agreement provides some advantages for U.S. products, which are well regarded as high quality with good value.
-The United States accounted for US\$1.2 billion or 11 percent of Australia's total food related imports in 2019.
-Despite some impact due to COVID-19, Australia's economy has begun to recover, and consumer sentiment has rebounded.
+The United States accounted for US\$1.2 billion or 12 percent of Australia's total food related imports in 2018.
+Australia's economy continues to expand and the market presents an excellent opportunity for U.S. exporters.